mab2zq/updated_instructions/Basic-instructions.md

 #### Pro-tips (from Grace):
 When I first started, I spent a few hours going through each line of john’s scripts and googled what each line did -- this really helped get an idea of how to manipulate the data efficiently

 Make tons of comments as you write a script or if you will be giving it to others, it helps you and others understand what you’re doing better
 If an error pops up or output is strange:

-First, save code and restart kernel
+    -First, save code and restart kernel

-Make print statements between commands to find where things go wrong Check file paths and ensure there is data where you are referencing data Google error messages and try to find root of error
+    -Make print statements between commands to find where things go wrong

+    -Check file paths and ensure there is data where you are referencing data

+    -Google error messages and try to find root of error

-If still in doubt and you think it’s an error with rivanna/the system, go to rivanna office hours or submit a ticket: [Support Options | Research Computing (virginia.edu)](https://www.rc.virginia.edu/support/#office-hours) -- they are very very helpful and kind!
+    -If still in doubt and you think it’s an error with rivanna/the system, go to rivanna office hours or submit a ticket: [Support Options | Research Computing            (virginia.edu)](https://www.rc.virginia.edu/support/#office-hours) -- they are very very helpful and kind!
     If still in doubt and you think it’s an error with the code, email Krishni, John, or me

 ### Available Notebooks: